 Why Does Undergraduate Research Experience Matter?

 The undergraduate research experience is widely touted as an effective educational tool with multiple benefits including an increased interest in a career in the science, technology, engineering, and mathematics workforce and a personal development from which career choices grow.
-Several studies have supported the hypothesis that undergraduate research has the potential to increase students’ learning, retention, graduation rates and entrance into graduate programs.
+Several studies have supported the hypothesis that undergraduate research has the potential to increase students’ learning, retention, graduation rates, and entrance into graduate programs.

 Undergraduate research is a faculty-student collaborative effort that benefits both the student and the faculty mentor.
 The student will get a chance to apply research to real-life experiences, better prepare for graduate school, identify career interests and opportunities, participate in ground-breaking discoveries and develop much needed skills that facilitate lifelong learning.
-The faculty will get a chance to work with quality students, advance his/her research program, provide inputs to peers and participate in national conversations regarding undergraduate research, improve teaching strategies, and sometimes reinvigorate an academic career or pursue a research project of interest.
+The faculty will get a chance to work with quality students, advance their research program, provide inputs to peers and participate in national conversations regarding undergraduate research, improve teaching strategies, and sometimes reinvigorate an academic career or pursue a research project of interest.
 These benefits, whether students- or faculty-centered, testify to the value of undergraduate research.

 Interested students should contact Dr. Bou-Abdallah at firstname.lastname@example.org